 Your guide will continue driving northwards, crossing the Bicaz Dam and around the east side of Lake Bicaz.
 When the sky is clear you can have some of the most stunning scenery in Romania – the lake with the ‘magic mountain’ Ceahlau Mountains in the background.

-This morning begins with trekking through Hasmas mountains, crossing the Bicaz Bridge, the oldest construction in the region, built in 1926, which helped introduce tourism at Lacu Rosu.
-You will reach Suhard Lodge, following a trail on the south wall of the Small Suhard, in order to reach the belle view point, from where you can admire the beautiful area and with a bit of luck, you will be able to see the local black goats.
+This morning begins with trekking through Hasmas Mountains (4.7 km, 2-3 hours, moderate), crossing the Bicaz Bridge, the oldest construction in the region, built in 1926, which helped introduce tourism at Lacu Rosu.
+You will reach Suhard Lodge, following a trail on the south wall of the Small Suhard, to reach the belle viewpoint, from where you can admire the beautiful area and with a bit of luck, you will be able to see the local black goats.

-The first 200m of the trek is on asphalt road, then we begin following a path which will lead us to a beautiful belleview point.
+The first 200m are asphalt road, then we begin following a path which will lead us to a beautiful belleview point.
 Afterwards, we will follow a forest path and a 365m steep climb to the Suhardul Mic Plateau.
+(B,L,D)

 After breakfast, you will be introduced to a small village that was founded a millennium ago by the first Saxon settlers arriving from the area of Luxembourg.
 It is tucked away under the Transylvanian forests and sheltered from the busy roads, preserving its medieval charm.
 This is a place that once attracted royalty – the Prince of Wales.
 Charmed by the beauty of the area and by the simplicity of its life, he bought a house here and refurbished it, preserving its traditional style.
 Here you will experience a horse drawn carriage and wander through this beautiful Saxon village.